Languages Lost and Found (Being Human Festival 2017)

 Events in Inverness:

-- Highland Multicultural Friends - 10.00-16.00, James Cameron Centre - Various activities to choose from, involving a range of community languages.
+- Highland Multicultural Friends - 12.00-15.00, Spectrum Centre, 1 Margaret Street - Various activities to choose from, involving a range of community languages.
 Pick and choose, have a go, or just watch, listen and learn, but most importantly, have fun!
 Activities include: calligraphy; bi-trilingual stories; personal stories of mother tongue memories; children teaching and coaching parents in English fluency; ways of juggling two or more langauges in the home; areas of significance for language use; jokes that work in one language more than another; rhymes and language games.
 No booking required.

 Events in Oban: